Juvenile Proceedings

 California sealing statutes further protect juvenile records, providing a vehicle by which a minor may petition the court to have the record sealed.
 Once the court dismisses and seals the record, the arrest and other proceedings in the case are deemed never to have occurred and the person may reply accordingly to any inquiry by employers or educational institutions.
 (Welfare and Institutions Code sections 781(a)(1)(A), 786(b), 793(c).)

-Under Welfare and Institutions Code section 781, an individual must wait five years from the termination of the juvenile court's jurisdiction, or any time after reaching the age of 18, before petitioning the court to seal a juvenile record.
+Under Welfare and Institutions Code section 781, an individual must wait five years from the termination of the juvenile court's jurisdiction before petitioning the court to seal a juvenile record.
+Alternatively, they may apply at any time after reaching the age of 18.
 In addition, the person must demonstrate rehabilitation to the court’s satisfaction and must not have been convicted of a felony or of any misdemeanor involving moral turpitude.
 (Welfare and Institutions Code section 781(a)(1)(A).)
 By contrast, Welfare and Institutions Code section 786 permits juvenile courts to automatically seal juvenile records upon satisfactory completion of supervision or probation.
 (Welfare and Institutions Code section 786(a).)
 Adjudications for the most serious juvenile offenses, enumerated in Welfare and Institutions Code section 707(b), are eligible for sealing only under limited circumstances.
 (Welfare and Institutions Code section 781(a)(1)(D).)

 Trisha Luciano specializes in juvenile law and takes a client-centered and interdisciplinary approach to working with youth impacted by the criminal justice system.
 She advocates for justice-involved minors in courtrooms and classrooms, including related Title IX investigations, manifestation determination hearings and school disciplinary proceedings.